ezefranca/check-permissions/.github/README.md

     ./setup.sh
     ```

-The installation script will compile the tool and install it to `/usr/local/bin`, making it available globally as `permissions-scan`.
+The installation script will compile the tool and install it to `/usr/local/bin`, making it available globally as `check-permissions`.

 ## Usage